DanielFLopez1620/orion_gz/orion_gz/README.md

 This may depend on your machine resources, as ORION contains multiple plugins for sensors and actuators with a full definition model, it may run slow sometimes.
 In those cases, you can implement the next solutions:

-- Use the simplified version of the robot, as it will ignore the meshes, links and joinst of inner parts.
+- Use the simplified version of the robot, as it will ignore the meshes, links and joints of inner parts.
 Keep in mind that this may affect the physic simulation.

     ~~~bash
     ros2 launch gz_ros2_control.launch.py simplified:=true